WizzardSK/gameflix/README.md

 ## Usage
 Run `mount.sh` or `roms.sh` or `bash <(curl -Ls https://raw.githubusercontent.com/WizzardSK/gameflix/main/roms.sh)` to mount the library.

 The library is mounted into `roms` folder in your home directory.
+If roms directories do not exist, they are automatically created.

 Then use the library with any emulation system like Retroarch.
 It is up to you how you configure the emulators.
 I am using https://es-de.org/ on Linux on my arm Chromebook, what is basically EmulationStation Desktop Edition suitable for desktop computers, including arm.